jackcooper1245/deloitte-rest-api-assignment/README.md

 # To Run

+Run:
+` % docker pull jackcooper1245/mysql:latest`
+` $ docker run jackcooper1245/mysql:latest`

+This will get the database running in your local environment.

-To run in terminal navigate to the root of this director and type: `./mvnw spring-boot:run`
+Navigate to the root of this director and type: `./mvnw spring-boot:run`

 Navigate to `http://localhost:8080/quotes` to begin.